Retail Back Office Software Development: Stages and Success Stories

 Des Traynor, Co-founder of Intercom

 Everyone strives to make a digital product understandable for any user.
-Therefore, development is a rather complicated and creative process.
-Especially when it concerns such a large mechanism as retail.
+Therefore, development is a rather complicated and creative process, especially when it concerns such a powerful mechanism as retail.
 After previous research, the reader probably knows what retail back-office software is, why, and where sellers purchase it.
 Some of them use ready-made solutions if the last ones are suitable for business in all respects.
-But the majority of companies, especially big retailers, prefer development from scratch.
-Here we discover how the procedure for preparing, creating, and implementation of a new product is going on.
+But most companies, especially giant retailers, prefer development from scratch.
+Here you will discover how the procedure for preparing, creating, and implementing a new product is conducted.

 Four Stages of Retail Back Office Software Development Cycle

-The retail internal digital transformation always requires the current situation analysis.
-Data about the actual company position allow to implement solutions, determine the priority of their introduction, etc. Therefore, before choosing one or another product for development, back-office management should ask themselves the following questions:
+The merchant's internal digital transformation always requires the current situation analysis.
+Data about the retail back office conditions and company’s position allows for implementation solutions, determining the priority of their introduction, etc. Therefore, before choosing one or another product for development, back-office management should ask themselves the following questions:

 1. How relevant is the existing back-office software?

 It is needed to identify the less flexible, outdated components that should be replaced or improved in priority.
-Following Victor Kmita, CEO XME: “Retail ERP, SRM, and Product Catalog are the back office software components that are usually updated first.”
-Thus, primarily, sellers should pay attention to the above systems work.
+Following Victor Kmita, CEO at XME.digital, “Retail ERP, SRM, and Product Catalog are the back office software components usually updated first.”
+Thus, primarily, sellers should pay attention to the above systems' work.

 2. In which measure all internal processes are staff and time-consuming?

-The digital transformation purpose is to minimize human involvement in maintaining procedures.
-Earlier XME noticed that development results should allow the retail back office to function without employees.
-So, initially, it's necessary to determine how long this path will be and with what procedures it should be started.
+The digital transformation’s purpose is to minimize human involvement in maintaining procedures.
+Earlier XME.digital noticed that software development results should allow the retail back office to function without employees.
+So, initially, it's necessary to determine how long this path will be and what procedures should be started.

 3. Are the staff ready for innovation and organizational changes?

-4. Are the goals for the digital product usage defined?
+4. Are the goals for digital product usage defined?

 The development result should be multifunctional and relevant for the next few years.
 The company must clearly understand what it wants to achieve by implementing new solutions.
-Often it all comes down to flexible solutions, which can be seamlessly implemented due to microservice architecture.
-However, there are situations where a retailer wants to avoid technical debt and develop new basic software; or transform an existing system by additional components without global changes, etc.
+It often comes down to flexible solutions, which can be seamlessly implemented due to microservice architecture.
+However, there are situations where a retailer wants to avoid technical debt and develop new essential software; or transform an existing system with additional components without global changes, etc.

-5. How did the coronavirus pandemic effect on internal processes?
+5. How did the coronavirus pandemic and war affect internal processes?
 What is the chosen strategy of human resources work?

-Due to the last circumstances, the retail internal office also changed its functioning.
+Due to the last circumstances, the internal retail office also changed its functioning.
 In a short period, new approaches, like remote work, began to be actively used.
 They affect employee performance in a better way.
-In this case, it’s necessary to determine which of these changes should be additionally supported by improved programs.
+Meanwhile, because of the recent circumstances, merchants faced significant challenges with the supply chain.
+In each case, it’s necessary to determine which of these changes should be additionally supported by improved programs.

-It is not an exhaustive list of questions, since everything depends on the particular retailer and the features of its activities.
-The obtained data is analyzed, and the current situation is compared with competing companies in the market.
+It is not an exhaustive list of questions since everything depends on the particular company and the features of its activities.
+The obtained data is analyzed, and the current situation of the back office is compared with competing retailers in the market.
 There are dedicated instruments to make such research relevant, like a Process Classification Framework by American Productivity & Quality Center (PCF APQC).